Have You Had a Concussion or Traumatic Brain Injury?

 We’re Currently Enrolling New Patients!

-Call us or request to book a functional vision assessment at The Neuro-Optometry Centre at Dr. Hopkins & Associates Optometry today.
+Call us or request to book a functional vision assessment at Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry today.
 We look forward to helping you or your family member achieve full visual function, which can lead to increased success, confidence and a higher quality of life.

 What Others Are Saying About Us